AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 expansion of the universe.

-**) Much later, however, many experts have welcomed
+**) Much later, however, some experts

-the cosmological member and used it in theories attempting to explain some of the
+welcomed the cosmological term and used it in theories attempting

-what role the cosmological
+will be shown what role the cosmological member can play in the

-expansion of the very early
+so-called inflationary expansion of the very

 Dynamic expanding universe